gabrielsoltz/metahub/README.md

   - With MetaTags (AWS tags)
   - With MetaTrails (AWS CloudTrail)
   - With MetaAccount (Information about the account where the resource is running)
-  - With MetaChecks (Information about the resource itself)
+  - With MetaChecks (Information about the resource itself and it's associations)

 # Features